Naproxen Patient Tips

 - Use the lowest effective dose for the shortest duration of time.

-- Twice daily dosing is recommended; more frequent dosing does not necessarily improve response.
+- Twice daily dosing is recommended; more frequent dosing does not necessarily improve the response to naproxen.

 - Morning and evening dosages do not have to be equal in size.